fardinanam/A-C-Compiler/README.md

 - No `break` statement and `switch-case` statement will be used.

 ### Error recovery:
-Some common syntax errors are handled and recovered so that the perser does not stop persing.
+Some common syntax errors are handled and recovered so that the parser does not stop parsing.

 ## Semantic Analyser
 ### Following semantics are checked in the compiler: